Hypersensitivity Pneumonitis

 Patients with inhalation fever present with fever, chills, headaches, and myalgias without pulmonary findings (although mild dyspnea may occur).
 Onset is 4-8 hours following exposure, but no long-term sequelae occur.

 Organic dust toxic syndrome results from exposure to bioaerosols contaminated with toxin-producing fungi (mycotoxins).
 Fever, chills, and myalgias occur 4-6 hours after exposure, and chest radiographs may show diffuse opacities.
 Bronchiolitis or diffuse alveolar damage may be present on lung biopsy specimens.
-These are not true forms of hypersensitivity pneumonitis because no prior sensitization is required.
+These are not true forms of HP, because no prior sensitization is required.

 Epidemiology

-The prevalence of farmer's lung in the United Kingdom is reported to be 420-3,000 cases per 100,000 persons at risk, in France is 4,370 cases per 100,000 persons at risk, [36, 37] and in Finland is 1,400-1,700 cases per 100,000 persons at risk.
-[38]
+The prevalence of farmer's lung has been reported to be 420-3000 cases per 100,000 persons at risk in the United Kingdom, 4370 cases per 100,000 persons at risk in France, [37, 38] and 1400-1700 cases per 100,000 persons at risk in Finland.
+[39]

 Prognosis

-Most patients experience total recovery of lung function, but this may take several years and also may depend on the intensity of exposure and chronicity.
-[41] Patients with evidence of pulmonary fibrosis on surgical lung biopsy have a poorer prognosis then those without such changes.
-[42]
+Most patients with HP experience total recovery of lung function, but this may take several years and also may depend on the intensity of exposure and chronicity.
+[42] Features often associated with a poorer prognosis include the following:

 Morbidity and mortality